Degrees & Certificates

 Studying Medical Assisting at Waubonsee

-Waubonsee students are leading the way in this exciting field: From 2016 through 2019, 100% of our students passed the Certified Medical Assistant exam.
+Waubonsee students are leading the way in this exciting field: The 2018 Medical Assisting cohort had a certification exam pass rate of 100%.
+100% of our 2019 graduates are employed in the field.
 Taught by exceptional instructors at our state-of-the-art Aurora Fox Valley Campus, our students are exceptional as well, mastering lessons in administrative, clinical and laboratory procedures that are the foundation of a medical assistant position, plus pharmacology, insurance, medical law and ethics.
-Students are ready for their on-site externship—arranged in partnership with Advocate Dreyer Medical Clinic—where they actively participate in practice activities and take their first steps into their future role as a medical assistant.
+Students are ready for their on-site externship-arranged in partnership with Advocate Dreyer Medical Clinic—where they actively participate in practice activities and take their first steps into their future role as a medical assistant.
 Recently, our program has received impressive recognition.